imalsogreg/RetroProject/thesis/defense.md

 ---

-# Position Decoding, Measuring Regional Time Offsets
+# Position Decoding: Measuring Regional Time Offsets

 <div class="leftHalf">
 ![](../talkFigs/sequencesPre.png "An illustration of the procedure for measuring the impact of theta phase differences on theta sequences.")